p978/Dotfiles/README.md

 now go to .fonts directory where u may ask figure it out ur self

 paste the files in .fonts directory

+i just noticed that install file is not executable so here is the command to make it executable and u need to be in the not-available directory chmod +x ./install_the_config

+ah this is gonna be the most cringiest repo

 Done!